+En mana man lan

+DANIEL STERLING

+Associate, Corporate Commercial

-After studying in both Canada and the UK, Daniel trained and qualified in England working at the London office of one of the top American law firms specialising in venture capital, private equity and technology spheres.
+$\label{eq:Afterstudying} Afterstudying in both Canada and the UK,$ Daniel trained and qualified in England working at the London office of one of the top American law firms specialising in venture capital, private equity and technology spheres.
 He has experience in corporate M&A, private equity and venture capital and has advised both founders and investors at all stages of the business life cycle.
-Looking to escape to warmer climates, Daniel has very recently moved to Dubai to join the Al Tamimi venture capital & emerging companies practice and to gain exposure to a broader range of corporate finance experience as well as broadening his cultural horizons.
+Looking to escape to warmer climates, Daniel to join the AI Tamimi venture capital & emerging companies practice and to gain exposure to a broader range of corporate finance experience as well as broadening his cultural horizons.

 Haya is a trainee lawyer currently undertaking her vocational training to qualify as a Solicitor of England & Wales.
 After completing her law degree at the University of Bristol, she joined Al Tamimi's corporate commercial department, assisting clients with an array of matters, and working mainly on venture capital investment and family business matters.
 She often engages multiple specialist teams within the firm, involving a number of jurisdictions, in delivering projects.
-Haya is passionate about working within a growing, talented, and focused team, and is excited by the opportunities that corporate law present.
+Haya is passionate about working within a growing, talented, and focused team, and is excited by the opportunities that corporate

-POLLS: INSIGHTS FROM THE REGION'S LEADING VC FUNDS AND ANGEL INVESTORS Abdullah Mutawi Partner, Head of Corporate Commercia a.mutawi@tamimi.com Associate, Corporate Commercial h.cugnet@tamimi.com

-IN COLLABORATION WITH

-Polling angel investors and venture capitalists in the MENA region: testimonies of a growing ecosystem In the wake of more and more regional success stories, the venture capital asset class has certainly taken on a life of its own over the past two years.
+POLLS: INSIGHTS FROM THE REGION'S LEADING VC FUNDS AND ANGEL INVESTORS Abdullah Mutaw Partner, Head of Corporate Commerce a.mutawi@tamimi.com IN COLLABORATION WITH MEVCA Middle East Hugo Cugnet Associate, Corporate Commercial h.cugnet@tamimi.com Polling angel investors and venture capitalists in the MENA region: testimonies of a growing ecosystem In the wake of more and more regional success stories, the venture capital asset class has certainly taken on a life of its own over the past two years.
 The more traditional later stage private equity, once the regional go-to asset class of alternative investments, is losing ground for numerous reasons both obvious and notso-obvious.
 Venture capital is attracting sovereign wealth funds, institutions, individuals, and family enterprises.
 In the family office category, there is a clear pattern of thirdgeneration family members taking charge of diversifying into venture, and fund managers chasing big returns.
-The growth of the MENA venture capital investments
+Frameworks of analysis Please rank each of the following in terms of importance in your investment decisions importance in your investment d